Lipen/discrete-math-course/typst/hw4.typ

 + $(not B imply not A) imply ((not B imply A) imply B)$
 + $(A imply (B imply C)) imply ((A imply B) imply (A imply C))$

-For each proof:
-- Provide a Fitch-style derivation, marking all assumptions and rules.
+For each proof, provide a Fitch-style derivation, marking all assumptions and rules.
-- For (1): Is it derivable intuitionistically, or does it require classical logic?
-- For (4): This is the _exportation law_ --- why is its derivability essential?

 == Problem 14: Restoring the Corrupted Proof Archive